-Meet the leaders and unconventional experts sharing their knowledge and insights at URTeC 2026.
+Meet the leaders and unconventional experts sharing their knowledge and insights.

 Bob Fryklund